 Note that all locations in those municipalities will not be covered -- I suspect that is due to distance from an ETECSA central office, a lack of backhaul capacity and/or the poor wiring condition.

-They also announced a home service price cut -- 15 CUC per month will now get you 1 Mbps instead of 256 kbps.
+They also announced a home service price cut -- 15 CUC for 30 hours per month will now get you 1 Mbps instead of 256 kbps.
 (The release said 1 megabyte, but I suspect that was a typo).

 Perhaps ETECSA is able to recover the cost of their DSL and infrastructure investment at the speeds and prices they are offering, but this is clearly not the path to widespread home connectivity.